ubccr/hpc-toolset-tutorial/ondemand/README.md

 Deploying to production is as easy as copying the files from your dev directory to the system's app directory.

-If you don't already have a shell session open [get a shell session now](#get-a-shell-session) and execute these commands.
+If you don't already have a shell session [get a shell session now](#get-a-shell-session) and execute these commands.

 ```shell